 The ownership, operation, and management of, and provision of certain products and services to, gaming and racing facilities are subject to pervasive regulation.
 Gaming laws are generally based upon declarations of public policy designed to protect gaming consumers and the viability and integrity of the gaming industry.
 Gaming laws also may be designed to protect and maximize state and local revenues derived through taxes and licensing fees imposed on gaming industry participants as well as to enhance economic development and tourism.
-To accomplish these public policy goals, gaming laws establish procedures to ensure that participants in the gaming industry meet certain standards of character and fitness.
+To accomplish these public policy goals, gaming laws establish procedures to ensure that participants in the gaming industry, including landlords and other suppliers, meet certain standards of character and fitness.
 In addition, gaming laws require gaming industry participants to:

-- ensure that unsuitable individuals and organizations have no role in gaming operations; - establish procedures designed to prevent cheating and fraudulent practices; - establish and maintain responsible accounting practices and procedures;

-- maintain effective controls over their financial practices, including establishment of minimum procedures for internal fiscal affairs and the safeguarding of assets and revenues; - maintain systems for reliable record keeping; - file periodic reports with gaming regulators; - ensure that contracts and financial transactions are commercially reasonable, reflect fair market value and are arms-length transactions; and - establish programs to promote responsible gaming.
+- ensure that unsuitable individuals and organizations have no role in gaming operations; - establish procedures designed to prevent cheating and fraudulent practices; - establish and maintain responsible accounting practices and procedures; - maintain effective controls over their financial practices, including establishment of minimum procedures for internal fiscal affairs and the safeguarding of assets and revenues; - maintain systems for reliable record keeping; - file periodic reports with gaming regulators; - ensure that contracts and financial transactions are commercially reasonable, reflect fair market value and are arms-length transactions; and establish programs to promote responsible gaming.

-These regulations will impact our business in two important ways: (1) our ownership and operation of the TRS Properties and (2) the operations of our gaming tenants.
-Our ownership and operation of the TRS Properties will subject GLPI and its officers and directors to the jurisdiction of the gaming regulatory agencies in Louisiana and Maryland.
-Further, many gaming and racing regulatory agencies in the jurisdictions in which our gaming tenants operate require GLPI and its affiliates to maintain a license as a key business entity or supplier of Penn because of its status as landlord.
+These regulations impact our business in three important ways: (1) our ownership and operation of the TRS Properties; (2) our ownership of land and buildings in which gaming activities are operated by third party tenants pursuant to long-term leases; and (3) the operations of our gaming tenants.
+Our ownership and operation of the TRS Properties subject GLPI, its subsidiaries and its officers and directors to the jurisdiction of the gaming regulatory agencies in Louisiana and Maryland.
+Further, many gaming and racing regulatory agencies in the jurisdictions in which our gaming tenants operate require GLPI and its affiliates to maintain a license as a key business entity or supplier because of its status as landlord, including Illinois, Indiana, Missouri, Mississippi, Pennsylvania and Ohio.

 Our businesses are subject to various federal, state and local laws and regulations in addition to gaming regulations.
 These laws and regulations include, but are not limited to, restrictions and conditions concerning alcoholic beverages, environmental matters, employees, health care, currency transactions, taxation, zoning and building codes, and marketing and advertising.
-Such laws and regulations could change or could be interpreted differently in the future, or new laws and regulations could be enacted.
+Such laws and regulations could be interpreted differently in the future, or new laws and regulations could be enacted.
 Material changes, new laws or regulations, or material differences in interpretations by courts or governmental authorities could adversely affect our operating results.